Kemuma001/Kemuma001/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

     Waterfall methodology is where each phase is completed before moving to the other phase.Its requires high level of documentation,changes are dificult to make.

     Agile is where the project is brokken down into small chunnks called sprints.Are flexible and adptable,customer involvement throughout the process.

   Waterrfall methology is used in building large scale software system with stable requirements.

-  Agile iis used in making mobile app with constantly evolving user needs.
+  Agile is used in making mobile app with constantly evolving user needs.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

            Software developer

       Design,develop and implement software code.

       Collaborate with team members to create software solutions.

             Quality assurance engineer

       Test software products to identify and report defects.

       Perform functional,perfomance and regression testing.

              Project manager

       Plan,organise and manages a software development projects.

-      Commuunicatees project progress status to stakeholders.
+      Communicates project progress status to stakeholders.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

               IDEs
      Facilitate code editing-they offerr featuress like syntax highlighting and code navigation. simplifying debbing-allow developers to step thgrough code line to line.